Cornwall's 2020 Tour of Britain route

 Accommodation in Hayle

 Camborne and Redruth: These two towns were the centre of Cornwall’s mining industry from the late 1700s to the 1990s.
-The route through them will see the riders pass by many of the remains, including the National Trust’s engine houses at East Pool.
-On leaving Redruth, riders will climb through open countryside along narrow Cornish lanes towards Falmouth.
-Like the stretch between St Just and St Ives, this area will need careful planning for spectators.
+The route will bring the riders in through the village of Baripper and take the main road through Camborne town centre.
+Dropping down to Tuckingmill, the route will take them past many of the industrial remains, including the National Trust’s engine houses at East Pool.
+In Redruth, the riders take the B3300, Falmouth Road, past the newly opened Kresen Kernow centre, before climbing through open countryside, along narrow Cornish lanes, towards Falmouth.
+Like the stretch between St Just and St Ives, this last stretch between Redruth and Falmouth will need careful planning if you are spectating.

 Accommodation in Redruth

-Falmouth: Coming in from the west, Falmouth looks like it will offer several points where spectators will get two chances to see the riders without moving far.
-Hitting the coast at Swanpool beach, the route climbs steeply up Swanpool Hill and drops back down to Gyllyngvase beach before racing along the seafront and out around Pendennis Point.
-Heading out of town, the riders will follow the river through Penryn and onwards towards Truro.
+Falmouth: Coming in through Mabe Burnthouse, the riders will speed down the A39 to the Hillhead Roundabout where they will take a right sweeping through Falmouth's western fringes.
+Hitting the coast at Swanpool beach, the route then climbs steeply up Swanpool Hill and drops back down to Gyllyngvase beach before racing along the seafront and out around Pendennis Point.
+Heading out of town, (but avoiding the town centre) the riders will follow the river through Penryn and onwards towards Truro.
+Falmouth looks like it will offer several points where spectators will get two chances to see the riders without moving far.

 Accommodation in Falmouth